-Usain Bolt's bitter farewell
+Usain Bolt's agonizing track farewell

 The capacity crowd in the London Stadium were still digesting the shock earlier defeat for home hero Mo Farah in the men's 5,000m final, before the drama of Bolt's last run.

-He had been bidding for a 12th world championship gold to bring down the curtain on his glittering career, but left the arena in a wheelchair.
+He had been bidding for a 12th world championship gold to bring down the curtain on his glittering career, but left the arena accompanied by medical staff and a wheelchair.

-Farah bowls out with silver
+Farah bows out with silver

 Farah, who won the 10,000 title in dramatic fashion of the opening day at the London Stadium, had to settle for silver behind Ethiopian Muktar Edris in his final championship race on the track.